emmanuellfc/emmanuellfc/README.md

 ### Hi there 👋

+I'm a physicists and:

+- 🔭 I’m currently working on my masters degre, I'm interested in soft condensed matter.
+- 🌱 I’m currently learning Machine Learning, Julia, C++, and some other things that someday could be useful.

 <!--
 **emmanuellfc/emmanuellfc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.